Rimas-S/E-commence-project-test-/README.md

 ------------

 You can enter as an admin with provided below admin login and test admin features (add, update and delete products and users).
-Please, do not delete existing product or user, if you want to test create test product or sign up user and then modify it or delete as admin.
+Please, do not delete existing product or user, if you want to test create test product or sign up user and then modify or delete it as an admin.

 #### Admin login
 ##### Email Address: *admin@admin.com*